 - La Jolla Country Day School, diploma 1968

 From 1997 to 2007, Jim lived in downtown San Diego and served two terms as President of the Horizons’ Homeowners Association, a 211-unit twin-tower condominium development and until September 2007 was the President of The Pinnacle Museum Tower Homeowners Association, a 181-unit high-rise condominium development.
-Jim is currently serving his third term as the President of The Reserve Homeowners Association in Indian Wells, California.
+In May 2020, Jim completed his third term as the President of The Reserve Homeowners Association in Indian Wells, California.

 Jim’s wife Julie Dillon Roberts has been dedicated to public service for over a quarter-century in San Diego while at the same time operating her own real estate development company.
 Her commitments have included the following: President of the Building Industry Association of San Diego County; Chairman, Housing Committee, California Building Industry Association; President of the Monarch School Project; Board of Directors Century Club of San Diego; Board Member and Vice-Chairperson, Centre City Development Corporation.

-Jim has four grown children: Veronica (Curator of Modern and Contemporary Art, Blanton Museum of Art, Austin, TX); Vanessa (Managing Director, Leveraged Finance at Goldman Sachs, NYC); Todd (CEO, Coldwell Banker Distinctive Properties,with offices in ten Rocky Mountain resorts); and Jase (Vice-President of Operations, Beazer Homes – Southern California)
+Jim has four grown children: Veronica (Curator of Modern and Contemporary Art, Blanton Museum of Art, Austin, TX); Vanessa (Morgan Stanley, NYC); Todd (CEO, Coldwell Banker Distinctive Properties,with offices in ten Rocky Mountain resorts); and Jase (Vice-President of Operations, Beazer Homes – Southern California)

 Jim is also an avid car collector and has restored several classic cars including a 1963 Lincoln Continental convertible (pictured).
 His car collection is on the website at Jim’s Car Collection.